Prep state track: Sidney's Ahrens, Leeling double up on event championships

 People are also reading…

-Ahrens won the 100 hurdles in 14.78 seconds and was congratulated immediately by Scottsbluff's Paige Horne, who finished third as she ran in the lane right next to Ahrens.
-The two hurdle rivals, but also friends, shared a long hug on the track after the race.
+Ahrens won the 100 hurdles in 14.78 seconds and was congratulated immediately by Scottsbluff’s Paige Horne, who finished third as she ran in the lane right next to Ahrens.
+The two, hurdles rivals but also friends, shared a long hug on the track after the race.

-"Me and Paige have been going at it since middle school and its awesome coming down here and both ending up on the podium," Ahrens said.
-"It really makes my heart happy."

 “I didn’t actually get to have a great season last year,” Ahrens said.
 “This is the year for me to make up for that.
 It feels awesome.
 It’s amazing to know that all of my hard work is finally paying off.”